 💡Tip: You can restore data on the local disks, external hard drives, and also the cloud storage.

 Now, it's time to make your initialized disk visible.
-Windows Disk Management can partition and set your disk format so as to it show up and work normally again on your computer.
+Windows Disk Management can partition and set your disk format so that it appears and functions normally again on your computer.

 Let's start partitioning the disk: